Text length: how long should a blog post be?

 How to write a good, lengthy text

 Writing high-quality content is hard.
 Especially when your goal is to write lengthy articles in order to make your organic traffic grow.
-If you’re an experienced writer, you can write very lengthy posts of over 1000 words.
-If you know you’re not the best writer, we’d advise you to aim for around 700-800 words.
+If you’re a skilled writer, you can write very lengthy posts of over 1000 words.
+If you’re less experienced, we’d advise you to aim for around 700-800 words.
 In any case: make sure structure and readability are flawless.

 If your text length score is an orange or red bullet, you need to add content.
 Write more original, quality text.
 Stay on-topic though.
 You’ve selected a focus keyphrase and your text should revolve around that.
 The Yoast SEO plugin readability analysis helps you, by checking things like how much you use your focus keyphrase, and how well you’ve distributed it throughout the text.